Occupational Therapy Assistant

 For more information, please see LBCC's Occupational Therapy Assistant website

-The application for admission is available to view for reference only.
+The application for admission (OTA Program Bulletin) is available to view for reference only.
 If you have questions regarding the Occupational Therapy Assistant program please contact:

 This project was funded $3,000,000 (100% of its total cost) from a grant awarded under the Trade Adjustment Assistance Community College and Career Training Grants, as implemented by the U.S. Department of Labor’s Employment and Training Administration.
 Rogue Community College is an equal opportunity employer/program.
 Auxiliary aids and services, alternate form and language services are available to individuals with disabilities and limited English proficiency free of cost upon request.